Louisiana FORTIFIED Roof Guide: Grant vs Insurance Discount vs Tax Credit

 LHFP Grant

-Helps offset part of the upfront cost of a qualifying FORTIFIED Roof upgrade.
+May help offset part of the upfront cost of a qualifying FORTIFIED Roof upgrade when a funded round is open.

 Insurance Discount

-May reduce the hurricane portion of premium after the project is completed and documented.
+May affect the hurricane portion of the policy premium after a qualifying FORTIFIED designation is documented.

 Tax Credit